 This will be the last and final call for courses and workshops from NORBIS.
 The project was planned to end September 2023 but we are planning for a new end date in March 2024.
 Courses we will support have to be arranged in the fall semester and March 2024 at the lates.
 The call is open to all partners and the maximum amount you can apply for in support is 60.000 NOK for courses and 50.000 for workshops.
 Travel support for PhD students is in addition.

 Do you carry an idea for a course or a workshop within the fields of bioinformatics, biostatistics or systems biology?
 Want to invite international experts to give lectures at this event?
-Then we wish to encourage you to propose a course or a workshop, to be organised with financial and administrative support from NORBIS.
+Then we wish to encourage you to propose a course or a workshop, to be organized with financial and administrative support from NORBIS.
 We welcome brand new ideas, as well as adaptations of already existing courses and workshops.
 You will find an overview of our past and current courses here and workshops here.